ClickHouse/ClickHouse/docs/en/sql_reference/statements/misc.md

 ### Examples {#set-default-role-examples}

-Assign multiple default roles to a user:
+Set multiple default roles to a user:

 ``` sql
 SET DEFAULT ROLE role1, role2, ...
 TO user
 ```

-Assign all the granted roles to a user:
+Set all the granted roles as default to a user:

 ``` sql
 SET DEFAULT ROLE ALL TO user